jaydengong17/jaydengong17.github.io/_posts/2023-09-22-Mandelbrot-Set.md

 excerpt_seperator: <!--excerpt-->
 ---

-This is the Mandelbrot set.
+This post is about the Mandelbrot set.
+I also included a rendering of the Mandelbrot set , with zooming capabilities.

 {% include mandelbrot_set.html%}
 <!--excerpt-->